 The Townsville City Council, with advice from CSIRO, conducted a full survey of the site and applied for funding through Queensland’s Feral Pest Initiative to conduct a quarantine and control program.
 The funding application was successful but the funds can only be used for survey work, work the council has already carried out.

 This is a perfect example of a site where a community-led eradication modelled on the Kuranda Envirocare approach would be very cost effective.
-Sufficient funds are already available but they are tied up in bureaucratic restrictions.

 One step from Fraser Island